M-Hassan-Raza/M-Hassan-Raza/README.md

 - 🤔 I’m looking for help with Efficient and Cross-Platform GUI  implementations for Python and Java.
 - 💬 Ask me about C++, Software Engineering Models, Java, JavaScript and any other programming related issues.
 - :clock130: As of right now, I'm using the semester break to get comfortable with python and build some small projects.
 - ⚡ Fun fact: I play Sports, <a href="https://steamcommunity.com/id/infinityexistence/">Video Games</a> and listen to lots of <a href="https://open.spotify.com/playlist/5yI3pbAJjKWaHxaU9PENwX">Music</a>.
-Also, I'm an Astronomy🌌 so I tend to read up on a lot of stuff regarding space. <a href="https://earthsky.org/space/what-is-a-magnetar/">Magnetars</a> are the best :)
+Also, I'm an Astronomy🌌 enjoyer so I tend to read up on a lot of stuff regarding space. <a href="https://earthsky.org/space/what-is-a-magnetar/">Magnetars</a> are the best :)

 <br>